RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

 **Note:** path/to/.pem should be replaced with the path to the ssh .pem key the was download when creating the instance and public_ip_address should be replaced the actual ubuntu instance public ip address

 #### Step 2: Installation of Apache
-In the previous step, we were able to create and instance and ssh into the instance update apt repositories
+In the previous step, we were able to create and instance and ssh into the instance.
+In this step, we will install apache webserver.

+update apt repositories

     sudo apt update